 \subsection{Non-spatial Systems}

-A common strategy to represent visual content for non-visual users is to translate it into language.
-The most commonly used tools by BLV people to access information from digital documents are screen readers (e.g., JAWS, NVDA~\cite{AFB-screen-readers}), which mostly read text and utter descriptions of the underlying data.
-When a screen reader reaches a figure, diagram or picture, it usually relies on the existence of \emph{alternative text} or \emph{image descriptions}---generated by humans or machines---of the content of the visual element.
-The quality of these descriptions can make a big difference in their usefulness, and there are well-established guidelines for the generation of good alt-text~\cite{Guidelines-Image-Descriptions, Image-Description-Guidelines, Jung_Mehta_Kulkarni_Zhao_Kim_2022, Kim_Kim_Kim_2023, Edwards_Gilbert_Blank_Branham_2023, Initiative-WAI}, and a recent push to generate them automatically~\cite{Cross_Cetinkaya_Dogan_2020, Hoppe_Morris_Ewerth_2021, OpenAI_2023, Hearst_2023, Choi_Jung_Park_Choo_Elmqvist_2019}.
-These approaches have also been applied specifically to diagrams~\cite{Torres_Barwaldt_2019}, which can also be fed by machine learning systems that automatically convert images of diagrams into machine representations~\cite{Kembhavi_Salvato_Kolve_Seo_Hajishirzi_Farhadi_2016, Kim_Yoo_Kim_Lee_Kwak_2018}.
-Regardless of the quality of the description, alt-text is limited because it often provides a description that is mostly limited to a single purpose (e.g. a general description that will not suffice for someone looking for detail and a detailed description which might be tedious for someone with a passing interest).
-Kim et al.~\cite{Kim_QA_2023} identify this and other limitations of these approaches and suggest an approach (which they simulate through \emph{Wizard of Oz} techniques) where instead of a fixed description, users can query a figure through questions in natural language.
+Screen readers (e.g., JAWS, NVDA) ~\cite{AFB-screen-readers} read aloud \emph{alternative text} and \emph{image descriptions} to relay details about the visual content to BLV people.
+There are well-established guidelines for the generation of alt-text~\cite{Guidelines-Image-Descriptions, Image-Description-Guidelines, Jung_Mehta_Kulkarni_Zhao_Kim_2022, Kim_Kim_Kim_2023, Edwards_Gilbert_Blank_Branham_2023, Initiative-WAI}, and we see a recent push to generate descriptions automatically~\cite{Cross_Cetinkaya_Dogan_2020, Hoppe_Morris_Ewerth_2021, OpenAI_2023, Hearst_2023, Choi_Jung_Park_Choo_Elmqvist_2019}.
+Guidelines exist to improve accessibility for diagrams~\cite{Torres_Barwaldt_2019} as well as machine learning systems that automatically convert images of diagrams into machine representations~\cite{Kembhavi_Salvato_Kolve_Seo_Hajishirzi_Farhadi_2016, Kim_Yoo_Kim_Lee_Kwak_2018}.
+The quality of descriptions can make a difference in their usefulness, however, regardless of quality, alt-text often provides a description that is limited to a single purpose (e.g., a general description that will not suffice for someone looking for detail and a detailed description which is tedious for someone with a passing interest).
+Kim et al.~\cite{Kim_QA_2023} identify this and other limitations of these approaches and suggest an approach (simulated through \emph{Wizard of Oz} techniques) where instead of a fixed description, users can query figures through natural language questions.